gmullerb/basecode/README.md

 The idea is to catch errors before code is submitted by developers.

-All projects have code style checking and have a subset of rules defined that tries to be consistent between all projects's code in order to allow "almost" the same look of the code to  both developers, backend and frontend.
-To highlights:
+All projects have code style checking and have subsets of rules defined.
+Subsets try to be similar for all the code (Backend's, Frontend's and Build's code), in order to allow "almost" the same look and rules of the code:

-* CamelCase naming convention.
-* Egyptian brackets.
-* Tab character checking with 2 spaces.
-* Method length limit (48 lines).
-* Method parameters number limit (4 parameters).
-* Requires semicolon at the end of the line.
-* Requires a new line break at the end of the file[1].
-* Some spacing rules are the same.
+* Rules are defined in [base-style-config project](https://github.com/gmullerb/base-style-config).

 In the root project is defined a Checkstyle task that do some common checks for all files of the multi-project, `assessCommon`:

+* Rules are defined in [base-style-config project](https://github.com/gmullerb/base-style-config).
 * The only files that are not processed are `.gitignore` files (due to some internal excluding of the Checkstyle ant task).
-* and It will ignore almost all patterns set in the `.gitignore` files, but patterns with ̣`!` and `[` + `]` will be bypassed (then avoid using these if possible)
+* and It will ignore almost all patterns set in the `.gitignore` files, but patterns with ̣`!` and `[` + `]` will be bypassed (then avoid using these if possible).

-> [1] In order to be friendly with Code Versioning tools.

 #### Gradle Code

-Gradle and Groovy files are checked with [CodeNarc](http://codenarc.sourceforge.net) using `assessGradle` task .
+Gradle files (basically Groovy files) are checked with [CodeNarc](http://codenarc.sourceforge.net) using `assessGradle` task .
 To highlights:

-* Rules are defined in the [`gradle-rules.groovy`](config/gradle-rules.groovy).
+* Rules are defined in [base-style-config project](https://github.com/gmullerb/base-style-config).
 * Report will be in `build/reports/codenarc`.
 * `assessGradle` task is executed by default on the project.
-* Version is defined with GLOBAL$CODENARC_VERSION on [`gradle.properties`](gradle.properties)
+* Version is defined with `GLOBAL$CODENARC_VERSION` on [`gradle.properties`](gradle.properties)

 ## Test Driven Development